weyoss/redis-smq/README.md

 **2021.11.22**

 - Starting with RedisSMQ v5, you can now manage your queues and messages from the Web UI.
-Also, many changes and improvements has been made, allowing for better user experience and system stability.
+Also, many changes and improvements have been made, allowing for better user experience and system stability.

 See [CHANGELOG](CHANGELOG.md) for more details.